unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-0/lesson-1_Course Introduction.md

 ### 🎓 What is ChainIDE?

-[ChainIDE](https://chainide.com/) is a cloud-based IDE for developing decentralized applications, supporting various blockchains such as Ethereum, BNB Chain, Polygon, Conflux, Nervos, Dfinity, Flow, Aptos, etc.
+[ChainIDE](https://chainide.com/) is a cloud-based IDE for developing decentralized applications supporting various blockchains such as Ethereum, BNB Chain, Polygon, Conflux, Nervos, Dfinity, Flow, Aptos, etc.

 It comes pre-populated with the necessary plug-ins for development, as well as modules for writing, compiling, debugging, testing, and deployingスマートコントラクト.
 Therefore, you can start coding right away without having to build a complex environment.